RyanCopley/paypal-express/README.md

 ### IPN (Completing the order automatically)

     exports.ipn = function (req, res) {

+        paypal.validateIPN(req.body, function (err, verified){
+            if (verified === true){ // This ensures that the IPN message came from PayPal and not a fraudster

-        if (req.body.payment_status === 'Completed') {
+            if (req.body.payment_status === 'Completed') { //Order is completed
+                if (req.body.receiver_email === <config.paypalAccountEmail>){ //Make sure who the money was sent to is you
                     //Lookup invoice via req.body.invoice and complete the order.
-            //I would include information in the IPN url that you can use to safeguard you against a guessing attack.
-            //(i.e. something that you only share with PayPal that can identify the order) }
+                    //You should also probably check the mc_gross and mc_currency to ensure that you received the right amount of money
+                }
+            }
+        }
     }